-From tropical islands to Scandinavian wilderness gripped by ice, and from deep jungles to cities packed with glittering skyscrapers, in 2018 the luxury hotel industry wants to conquer all lands real and imagined — and fulfil all your dreams.
+From tropical islands to Scandinavian wilderness gripped by ice, and from deep jungles to cities packed with glittering skyscrapers, in 2018 the luxury hotel industry went on to conquer all lands real and imagined.

-Besides the staple of exclusive villas with smooth infinity pools, this year gives us a shipwreck lodge lost in a vast desert, cocoons instead of hotel rooms, and a luxury hotel set in a former prison.
-But the most interesting new projects are not just focused on a unique location, beautiful architecture, or cool features.
-Some properties want to reinvent the way one thinks about a hotel experience.
-Others spend 15 years restoring a village or moving an entire forest to a new location.
+2018 gave us exclusive villas with smooth infinity pools, but also a shipwreck lodge lost in a vast desert and even a luxury hotel set in a former prison.
+But the most exciting new projects were not just focused on unique locations, beautiful architecture, or cool features.
+Some properties attempted to reinvent the way we think about a hotel experience.

-We know many people keep this page bookmarked and revisit it, and that’s a good idea, as we will be updating the list when new information comes in.
-While you peruse the list, keep in mind that many openings have been delayed from last year, and some others may yet slip to the next one.
-Also, as this list is not arranged in the order of “best-to-worst,” do let us know if we missed any cool new openings.
+When browsing the list, keep in mind that some openings were delayed from the previous year, and some others may have slipped to the next one.
+Also, this list is not arranged in the “best-to-worst” order — and finally, do let us know if we missed any cool new openings.
 You can find us on Facebook, Twitter or Instagram.

 2 Amanyangyun, Shanghai, China

 “Every Aman has a story to tell and this one is no exception.
 This project and the many challenges it presented were unimaginable, but we overcame them not only to defy the test of time. […] This resort, a legacy to the past, stands proud as an archive for future generations.”—